siul008/TranscendencePong42/README.md

 # ft_transcendance

-The site is hosted on pong42.lu
+This site is currently hosted at [Pong42.lu](https://www.pong42.lu/).
 ## Overview
 ft_transcendance is a full-stack web application designed as a modern multiplayer Pong game with authentication, chat, and matchmaking features.
 This project follows the 42 School guidelines and aims to provide a seamless gaming experience with real-time interactions.